ventti/petscii/README.md

 Copy a script to PETSCII executable's folder as `plugin.js`, try `Ctrl-e` and see what happens.

+## Custom charset (C64 only)

+Button `Load charset` can be used to load a 2048x8 pixels black/white .png as a custom C64 PETSCII charset.

+Button `Refresh` reloads the custom charset.

+### Character set remapping

+Default charset order for the PETSCII editor is non-linear.
+You can replace it with yours.
+If your custom charset file is e.g. `my-charset.png`, the custom remap for it is loaded from `my-charset-remap.txt`.
+If it does not exist, the previously loaded remap is used.
+You can copy a linear remap for your use from [/data/remap-normal.txt](/data/remap-normal.txt).

 ## Charset conversion script

 A script for converting 128x128 images to PETSCII charset and back can be found at [/extras/charset_conv.sh](extras/charset_conv.sh)